-Every company that accepts credit cards, anywhere in the world, needs to comply with the PCI DSS.
+Every company that accepts credit cards, anywhere in the world, needs to comply with the Payment Card Industry Data Security Standard (PCI DSS).
 It doesn’t matter how few transactions you have.
 It doesn’t matter if all your payments are handled by third-party payment processors.
 It doesn’t matter if the credit card is never stored on your servers.

-PCI compliance is, at its core, a contractual agreement between a company and the financial institution that handles the payments.
+Payment Card Industry Data Security Standard (PCI DSS) compliance is, at its core, a contractual agreement between a company and the financial institution that handles the payments.

 Compliance reporting for small merchants can be as simple as completing a Self-Assessment Questionnaire (SAQ) while for larger merchants and third party service providers, annual assessments must be conducted by a QSA Company.
 If you have internet facing IP addresses you must conduct network vulnerability scanning utilising an Approved Scanning Vendor (ASV) certified by the PCI Security Standards Council.